anz-bank/sysl/docs/website/content/docs/installation.md

 toc: true
 ---

-Sysl is a CLI (Command Line Interface) that excecutes with the `sysl` command.
+Sysl is a CLI (Command Line Interface) that executes with the `sysl` command.

     GO111MODULE=on go get github.com/anz-bank/sysl/cmd/sysl@v0.4.0